milo/utils/README.md

 [AliasExpander](https://github.com/milo/utils/blob/master/Utils/AliasExpander.php)
 ----------------------------------------------------------------------------------
 It is a tool for run-time class alias expanding to its fully qualified name.
-In brief, it is a workaround for missing `::class` constant from PHP 5.5 in PHP 5.3+.
+In brief, it is a workaround for missing `::class` constant from PHP 5.5 in PHP 5.3+ and a helper for annotations processing.

 ```php
 # Ordinary 'use' usage in namespaced code.
 But how to expand alias to full class name?